 #1.
 Make Your Day Productive With Time Batching

 Now, if you’re not familiar with time batching, let me give you a definition.
 Time batching is getting all of your tasks in a specific area done at one time.
-It saves you so much time each week, and really helps to streamline your business.
-Take a second here and work out what that looks like for you specifically.
+It saves you so much mental clutter each week, and really helps to streamline your business.
+Take a second here and work out a task list of what that looks like for you specifically.
 You can do this by listing absolutely every single thing that you do, or that you want to do in your business.
-This gives you a really excellent jumping off point.
+This kind of to-do list gives you a really excellent jumping off point.
 Also, take a second and pat yourself in the back for all the things that you’re already doing!

 #2 Set Rotating Weekly Tasks For Time Batching

-From here, we can set rotating weekly tasks.
+From here, we can set rotating weekly specific tasks.
 So that way you know you don’t need to stress about photographing orders one day because you have set that to Wednesdays.
+Different tasks for a daily schedule that gives you sufficient time to get it all done.
 No big deal.
-Then you can be more present and less overwhelmed daily because you know what the priority is for a day.
-And as you’re planning these things out, I want you to really personalize this.
-Your shop may need more time for different things, depending on your products.
+Then you can be more present and less overwhelmed in your daily work because you know what the priority is for a day.
+As you’re planning these things out, I want you to really personalize this.
+Your own business may need more specific times for different things, depending on your products.
 For you it might mean more dedicated hours to making your products, to filling orders, and/or to doing keyword research.
-Really tweak this to you, because we’re making this work for you.
+Really tweak this to you, because we’re making this a productivity strategy that works for you personally.
 You may want to spend one day photographing all your new listings, and then a separate day editing them.
 It all depends on what your day and what you want your time to look like.

 #3 Finding A Good Time Batching Schedule